-- 1. Preview the asset, as described in "Previewing Assets," on page 83. - 2.
-In the InSite bar, click Get Link. - Content Server displays a confirmation message indicating the InSite URL for the asset has been copied to the clipboard. - 3.
+- 1. Preview the asset, as described in "Previewing Assets," on page 84. - In the InSite bar, click Get Link to This InSite Page.
+Content Server displays a pop-up message confirming the URL has been copied to the clipboard. - 3.
 Paste the URL into the application of your choice (for example, a new e-mail message to your colleague).